API endpoint before implementing the pagination pattern

 for the done

 field.
-For each call to next, the
+For each call to next

 value of value

-With the iterator pattern implemented, we can use the for…of or the iterator object itself to itereate over a range of values in a collection.
+With the iterator pattern implemented, you can use the for…of or the iterator object itself to itereate over a range of values in a collection.
 The algorithm with which the iterator uses to return values is left to the implementor of the pattern.
 The main concern is having a consistent iterface that clients can rely on to retrieve values from the collection while traversing it.

 Blog post image - Business illustrations by Storyset